14 Days | October 30 – 13 November 2019

 Day 08-10: Thu 07 – Sun 10 Nov – Kyoto

-We have a full program over the next few days with visit to some of Kyoto’s impressive National Treasures, fascinating silk, complex tsuzure brocade weaving, tapestry, dye, shibori, lacquerware, Kozo paper, a textile school, outstanding handwoven fabric for kimono using natural dyes, Jacquard and takabata looms.
+We have a full program over the next few days with visit to some of Kyoto’s impressive National Treasures, fascinating silk, complex tsuzure brocade weaving, tapestry, dye, shibori, lacquerware, Kozo paper, a textile school, traditional Kasuri weaving and outstanding handwoven fabric for kimono using natural dyes, Jacquard and takabata looms and weaving equipment.
 You should be overwhelmed with the diversity and interesting visits.

 Day 11-12: Sun 10 Nov – Mon 11 Nov- Japan’s Mountains and Valleys